bcgov/sso-docs/docs/FAQs/keycloak.md

 ## Can I have a pop-up style login window instead of redirection?

 You can fully customize your login experience from the UI side in terms of your login buttons (using `kc_idp_hint`).
-That said, you could leverage a popup window to house the IDP login; however you'll still have to enter credentials on the common logon page (CLP) for BCeID and IDIR.
+That said, you could leverage a popup window to house the IDP login; however you'll still have to enter credentials on the common logon page (CLP) for BCeID and IDIR

+---

+## What should I do if login fails with a redirect_uri error?

+Check that the redirect URI configured in [CSS](https://sso-requests.apps.gold.devops.gov.bc.ca/) exactly matches the one your application sends.
+The most common issues are trailing slashes, scheme mismatches, wrong hosts, and wrong ports.